Anatomy Scan: Myths, Facts, and What Parents Need to Know

 The Role of Technology in Anatomy Scans

-Here are three key roles technology plays:
+Here are three key ways technology plays a role:

 Interpreting the Results: What Parents Should Know